slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On limits and motivation

 <!--
-> *"Every man takes the limits of his own field of vision for the limits of the world."
--- Arthur Schopenhauer*
-> *"Motivation is what gets you started.
-Habit is what keeps you going."
--- Jim Rohn*

 - believe it and it will be doesn’t always work - there are limits to our belief.
 - what limits individuals is the inability to confront reality, to see things for what they truly are.
 -->